AUBG By the Numbers

 The participants will be enabled to:

-- reflect on, practice and develop their leadership skills and leadership style to effect change sustainably in conditions characterized by volatility, uncertainty, complexity and ambiguity.
+· reflect on, practice and develop their leadership skills and leadership style to effect change sustainably in conditions characterised by volatility, uncertainty, complexity and ambiguity.

 The participants will be enabled to: